-All you have to do is add in some simple details and the Art Price Calculator will provide you with thousands of real-world examples.
+All you have to do is add some simple details, and the Art Price Calculator will provide you with thousands of real-world examples.

 You will receive an average price based on the specifics you specified.

-This is a great tool for any artist selling art.
-You might not want to price your art according to their suggestions but it will be a great tool to help you decide on your prices.
+This is an excellent tool for any artist selling art.
+You might not want to price your artwork according to their suggestions, but it will be a great tool to help you decide on your prices.

 How to price your artwork is not a black and white question.
 There are many variables that will affect your pricing.

 Take the time to research the market to determine an average price range that you should use for your artwork.
 The value of your art is nothing if no one is willing to purchase it.
 Price your artwork to sell.

 As you build your brand, your artwork will become more valuable, and you will be able to charge more.
 Until then, be patient, create the best work you can, and build your name and brand.

 Take the time to learn how to become an art marketing expert.
 Your art business counts on it.

 - How Much Is Your Time Worth